-Asturias is one of the communities that has best preserved rural traditions and therefore the so-called «Auto sport» It is a usual practice.
+Asturias is one of the communities that has best preserved rural traditions and therefore the so-called «Native sport» It is a usual practice.
 For all those people who loathe padel, golf and other foreign specialties, this is an autochthonous alternative, cheap, natural and healthy, that allows you to burn calories in a functional and productive way.

 In Asturias, the category of sport is given to those everyday jobs in the rural world that have been reoriented under a good dose of rivalry and competitiveness.
 To be victorious it is not enough to master the technique, it requires brute force and a lot of physical resistance.
 Tests only within the reach of fortified men, hardened in the hardest workings of the field and the forests.

 Throughout the Asturian geography it is not difficult to witness some of these exhibitions in which different teams representing their municipalities or localities are measured.
 In this way, in addition to encouraging the piquilla, indigenous sport creates community awareness among parishes.
 During the day of games the Olympic spirit reigns, the joy of effort and the educational value of good example prevail.
 The tests are quick and you have to be very focused and very precise.
 Like in the cut with ax or with tronzón; The latter consists in making splinters with eight trunks, dividing them into four parts each and then stacking each piece in a chassis in the shortest possible time.
 There is also the spectacular modality of Cut in height, it is climbed by a vertical trunk, for which small cuts are made where wooden wedges are placed on which the lumberjack is placed, until reaching the top, at about four or five meters, where the cut is made in a surprising Exercise that mixes strength and balance.